LADSoft/OrangeC/README.md

 There has been some thought as to eventually making this an x64 compiler, however, that would take a bit of effort as it wasn't well-supported while developing the code.
 Mostly, there are a lot of place that long-long values need to be passed around in the tools, where only int values are being passed around.

+For project documentation see the file ['Tools.md'\(doc\Tools.md).

-The [Appveyor CI](https://ci.appveyor.com/project/LADSoft/orangec) project for this repository builds a setup file after each checking.
+The [Appveyor CI](https://ci.appveyor.com/project/LADSoft/orangec) project for this repository builds a setup file after each checkin.
 It uses `omake fullbuild` to do this.
 See the file [`build.md`](build.md) for instructions on how to build the project.

 For the project's history see the file [`HISTORY.md`](HISTORY.md).